Consumer & Class Actions,

 Eric MacMichael has extensive experience handling white collar criminal matters and complex civil litigation.
-He is listed in Best Lawyers in America for White Collar Criminal Defense and has represented numerous individuals and companies under investigation or indictment by the Department of Justice in such areas as securities fraud, insider trading, banking-related crimes, tax evasion, accounting and revenue recognition fraud, antitrust (including bid rigging), computer crimes, mail and wire fraud.
-Mr. MacMichael has also represented businesses and individuals in cases involving trade secret misappropriation, employee mobility, professional negligence, and breach of contract, breach of fiduciary duty, and professional negligence claims.
+He is listed in Best Lawyers in America for White Collar Criminal Defense and has represented numerous individuals and companies under investigation or indictment by the Department of Justice in such areas as securities fraud, insider trading, banking-related crimes, computer crimes, and public corruption.
+Mr. MacMichael has also an extensive complex civil litigation practice involving claims of trade secret misappropriation, employee mobility, professional negligence, and breach of contract.
 He litigates matters throughout the United States and has tried a dozen cases in state court, federal court and arbitration.

 He was awarded the 2012 California Lawyer magazine California Lawyer of the Year (CLAY) award for achievements in pro bono work for overturning the unjust conviction of Caramad Conley, imprisoned for more than 18 years for a crime he did not commit.

 We represent Oregon State University in a lawsuit against the Pac-12 Conference to determine control of the Pac-12, in the wake of the announced departures of 10 Conference members.
 We achieved a temporary restraining order that prevents the 10 departing Conference members from wrongfully seizing control of the Pac-12.